Want the best of VICE News straight to your inbox? Sign up here.

 When House Speaker Nancy Pelosi finally signed the articles of impeachment against President Donald Trump, she did it with pens that some conservatives, somehow, thought looked like bullet casings.

-Pelosi used a stack of custom-made pens, emblazoned with her signature, to sign the articles on Wednesday so they could be delivered to the Senate, where Trump’s impeachment trial is set to start Tuesday.
+Pelosi used a stack of custom-made pens, emblazoned with her signature, to sign the articles on Wednesday so they could head to the Senate, where Trump’s impeachment trial is set to start.
 The Democratic leader then gave them away to various lawmakers and her handpicked impeachment “managers,” who will present the evidence.
 Soon after, conservatives flocked to social media to deride the speaker for not taking the occasion seriously enough.

-Ronna McDaniel, the chairwoman of the GOP, commented that Pelosi was “handing out pens like party favors at the signing ceremony.”
+Ronna McDaniel, the chairwomen of the GOP, commented that Pelosi was “handing out pens like party favors at the signing ceremony.”

 “Just another example of how disgusting and partisan this impeachment charade has been,” she added.

 For his part, Trump is partial to a very specific pen.
 He broke signing tradition by using a custom-made Sharpie to sign bills.
-(The marker also has his signature scrawled on it.)
-Trump used to use the more traditional, and more expensive, Century II black lacquer and gold rollerball pen, which former presidents George W. Bush and Barack Obama also used.
+(The mark also has his signature scrawled on it.)
+Trump used to use the more traditional, and more expensive, Century II black lacquer and gold roller ball pen, which former presidents George W. Bush and Barack Obama also used.

 It wrote like shit, he said.